viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 ====================================

-The following example covers a ViPErLEED analysis and structure optimization for a copper telluride layer on Cu(111) based on the paper by :cite:t:`kisslingerSubmonolayerCopperTelluride2021`.
+The following example covers a ViPErLEED analysis and structure optimization for a copper-telluride layer on Cu(111) based on the paper by :cite:t:`kisslingerSubmonolayerCopperTelluride2021`.
 The experimental data and the outline for the analysis steps described below were provided by the authors of the publication.